Dharanya2005/T-FLIPFLOP-POSEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:DHARANYA.N

+RegisterNumber:21222320044
 */
 ```
 module exp09( input clk, rst_n, input t,